BaseSecrete/active_analytics/README.md

 * NO third parties
 * NO bullshit

 **ActiveAnalytics** is a Rails engine directly mountable in your Ruby on Rails application.
-It doesn't reveal anything about specific users.
+It doesn't reveal anything about specific visitors.
 It cannot be blocked by adblockers or other privacy protecting extensions (and doesn't need to).

 **ActiveAnalytics** lets you know about: